UnitTestBot/UTBotCpp/CONTRIBUTING.md

  * Steps to reproduce *(to be on the same page)*
  * Actual and expected result *(what went wrong?)*

-If you already have a PR with solution - link it with the created issue
+If you already have a PR with solution - link it with the created issue.

+##How to setup development environment?

+Please refer [Developer guide](DEVNOTE.md) to setup developer environment, build and run UTBot.

+##How to test you PR?

+Currently, not all checks are automized.
+It's required to do manual testing after PR.
-Please refer to [SmokeTest.md](SmokeTest.md) before submitting PR
+Please perform steps from [SmokeTest.md](SmokeTest.md) before submitting PR for reviewing.